Both athletes and coaches can add video to an athlete’s profile.

 Game Footage: College coaches love watching unedited film of a recruit competing in a game.
 This allows them not only to see your skills but how you move away from the play, how to handle adversity, and how you interact with your teammates.

 Highlights: Footage of a big play you made can highlight your capabilities and potential for college coaches.
-Be sure not to heavily edit the highlights as college coaches want to see the full play.
+Be sure not to heavily edit the highlights as college coaches want to see the entire play.
 Also, make sure your profile isn't simply one big highlight reel.
 Incorporate other types of video we discussed above to show the full scope of your abilities.

 How To Post Video To Your Profile?

-The most effective way to add a video to your profile is to upload it directly from your computer, smartphone, tablet, or other devices by selecting the "Upload Video" button.
-Your videos can be 3 minutes each, can be a maximum of 600MB, and can be any format of video including .mp4, .mov, etc. You can also upload a video link from YouTube, Hudl, etc onto your timeline.
+The most effective/easiest way to add a video to your profile is to upload it directly from your computer, smartphone, tablet, or other devices by selecting the "Upload Video" button.
+Your videos can be 3 minutes each, a maximum of 600MB, and almost any format of video, including .mp4, .mov, etc. You can also upload a video link from YouTube, Hudl, etc onto your timeline.
 This allows your videos to be viewed by college coaches instantly within your profile.